MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step2/README.md

 `os.system("sbatch submit_"+str(njob)+".slm")`: The jobs are submitted through this line of code at the end of the `run.py`.
 Please, change it according to your HPC submission platform.
 For example if you use `pbs` files and you use `qsub`, after preparing the `submit_template.pbs` the same as `submit_template.slm` you can change this line to `os.system("qsub submit_"+str(njob)+".pbs")`.

 **_Note_:** You can submit all your jobs by running only `python run.py` and the submission process of the jobs will be done on the local node.
 An alternative way for submitting the jobs is through submitting the `submit.slm` file which contains `python run.py`.
 This can be done if other nodes have the capability to perform the submission.
 Unless you have to use only `python run.py` on the local node or any other node that has the capability for submitting the jobs.
+Please also note that the current set up submits 800 jobs.
+To test the workflow it is advised to first set the following variables: istep = 0 fstep = 1 njobs = 1
+This way, the user can test the software for the first two steps to debug for potential errors in input, etc.

 **_NOTE_:** - Please note that the paths currently defined in these files may not be the correct paths for you.
 Please adjust all paths to your specific needs